klaudiapawlak/STK1100/Obligatorisk oppgavesett 1 av 2/README.md

 **To run the Python script:**

- Make sure you have Python installed (version 3.x) along with NumPy and Matplotlib.
+ 1. Make sure you have Python installed (version 3.x) along with NumPy and Matplotlib.
+ 2. Run the relevant script:

 ```bash
 python task3.py